 The GSMA’s most prestigious Chairman’s Award presented to DoCoMo, KDDI and SoftBank Mobile for their 3.11 efforts: http://bit.ly/x5GZtv

 Our Most Genuine Congrats To All.. hard-earned recognition.
-It’s a massive shame we could not attend as media to cover that award presentation.. especially after what everyone here has been through.
-There were precious few of us here on the ground dedicated to this story, in English – from a telecoms view, last year.
-We Will Never Forget.
+It’s really a shame we could not attend as media to cover that award presentation.. especially after what everyone here has been through.
+There were precious few of us here on the ground dedicated to this story in English – see 2011 Archives – from a telecoms view last year.
+We Will Never Forget .
 [Eds]

 Prestigious Award Recognises GSMA Operator Members for Contributions to Japan’s Recovery Following Massive 2011 Earthquake; GSMA Announces Disaster Response Programme to Aid the Mobile Industry in Preparedness and Recovery

 27 February 2012, Mobile World Congress, Barcelona: The GSMA announced that Japanese mobile operators KDDI, NTT DOCOMO and SOFTBANK MOBILE were named the joint recipients of the 2012 GSMA Chairman’s Award.
 The Chairman’s Award, established in 1996, is the GSMA’s most prestigious award and recognises outstanding contribution to the growth and development of mobile communications around the world.
 This year’s award recognises KDDI, NTT DOCOMO and SOFTBANK MOBILE for their efforts in responding to and driving the recovery from last year’s devastating magnitude-9.0 earthquake in Japan.